lunduniversity/introprog/autotranslate/scratch/HANDOVER-bring-down-swedish.md

-# Handover: bring down Swedish in the English mirror (Overrides ralph-loop)
+# Handover: bring down Swedish in the English mirror (by adding to Overrides.scala)

 Run your agent **from this introprog repo root** (so plain `git`/`sbt`/`scala-cli` work, no `cd`).
 Read this whole file, then `autotranslate/{Main,Translate,Overrides,Latex,Code}.scala` to orient, then start the loop.